But before you ask, “Isn’t hacking illegal?” You should know a hackathon is nowhere close to literal hacking.

 Beginning in the mid to late 2000s, hackathons spread like fire and made a place in the lives of venture capitalists and companies to develop new technologies.
 The very first hackathons were organized in 1999 by OpenBSD and Sun Microsystems which were conducted in-company.

 As events hackathons are focused, cooperative, innovative and highly stimulative.
-They wrap themselves with a plethora of opportunities for prospects and form an integral part of corporate culture.
-Don’t limit hackathons to just technical industries, they have a name in the finance, healthcare, education and government sector.
+They wrap themselves with a plethora of opportunities for prospects and form an integral part of the corporate culture.
+Don’t limit hackathons to just technical industries; they have a name in the finance, healthcare, education, and government sector.